The Story Prize

 The Story Prize is an annual book award established in 2004 that honors the author of an outstanding collection of short fiction with a $20,000 cash award.
 Each of two runners-up receives $5,000.
 Eligible books must be written in English and first published in the United States during a calendar year.
 The founder of the prize is Julie Lindsey, and the director is Larry Dark.
 He was previously series editor for the annual short story anthology Prize Stories: The O. Henry Awards from 1997 to 2002.

 Publishers, authors, or agents may enter a short story collection written in English by a living author and published in the U.S. during a calendar year.
 Three finalists are announced in January.
-These authors participate in an award event at the New School in New York City (co-sponsored with the Creative Writing Dept.) in early March at which they read from their work and have an on-stage discussion with Dark.
+These authors participate in an award event, typically in March, at which they read from their work and have an on-stage discussion with Dark.
 At the end of the event, Julie Lindsey announces the winner, who, in addition to the prize money, receives an engraved silver bowl.
+From 2006 to 2020 the event was at the New School in New York City (co-sponsored with the Creative Writing Department).
+In 2021, the event was recorded via Zoom, and it has since been held at The Lotos Club.

 In March 2019, Catapult published The Story Prize: 15 Years of Great Short Fiction, an anthology celebrating the award's fifteenth anniversary.